teresalgarra/draft-algarra-dtn-qos-00/draft-algarra-qos.md

 ### Traffic Prioritization

 Traffic prioritization (value 0 in the QoS Parameter Registry in Section 5.1) determines the forwarding order when multiple bundles are queued.
-A new IANA registry, "Traffic Prioritization", is defined for the registration of traffic prioritization classes and the associated values; see Section 5.2.
+A new IANA registry, ''Traffic Prioritization'', is defined for the registration of traffic prioritization classes and the associated values; see Section 5.2.
 Bundles marked as expedited (value 0 in the Traffic Prioritization Registry in Section 5.2) MUST be forwarded before any other bundles from the same user.
 Bundles marked normal (values 1 to 4 in the Traffic Prioritization Registry in Section 5.2) MUST be forwarded before bulk bundles from that user.
 Bundles marked bulk (values 5 to 8 in the Traffic Prioritization Registry in Section 5.2) MUST NOT be forwarded if expedited or normal bundles from the user are present.